schwingbat/is/README.md

-# Is.js
+# is.js

-`is` is my attempt at unifying JavaScript's stupid type situation.
-Did you know the `typeof` keyword returns "object" for both objects... and arrays?
+`is` is my attempt at simultaneously fixing JavaScript's awkward type checking and doing it with a nice, extendable and readable API.
+What's wrong with type checking in JS?
+The `typeof` keyword returns `"object"` for both objects and arrays.
 Wow, so helpful.
 Thanks JavaScript.
+Determining whether that thing is in fact an array or object involves calling `Array.isArray(thing)`, checking if it has a `.length` property or some other such nonsense, and it will also simply return `"object"` for any custom "types" (particular object configurations), which means an operator meant for checking types doesn't actually do its one and only job with enough specificity to be useful. `!thing` returns `true` for either `null`, `undefined` or `0`.
+I almost never consider `0` to be falsy.
+I know it's a holdover from C, but JS has had a boolean type from the start.
+Not including `0` is a simple as `thing == null`, which is equivalent to `thing === null || thing === undefined`, which is something you'd likely never guess and is non-obvious at a glance.
+Already we're mixing unary operators, binary operators, function calls and duck typing just to manage some basic goddamn types.

 ## Try this instead: